mahaveer82/MernGPT/README.md

 # MernGPT

-This is a full-stack MERN (MongoDB, Express, React, Typescript, Node.js) application that replicates a simple chatbot similar to ChatGPT.
+This is a full-stack MERN (MongoDB, Express, Typescript, Node.js) application that replicates a simple chatbot similar to ChatGPT.
 Users can interact with the chatbot, ask questions, and receive responses.
 I was adding jwt token authentication features for security purpose's and hash password also.

 #Important